10 Ways Zinc Benefits Your Health

 4. Men’s Reproductive Health

-For men, zinc is essential for the production of testosterone, the formation of healthy sperm, and maintaining a healthy prostate.
-Studies show that zinc plays a role in supporting male fertility by fostering sperm quality and quantity.
+For men, zinc fosters optimal levels of testosterone, the formation of healthy sperm, and helps maintain a healthy prostate.
+Studies show that zinc plays a role in supporting male fertility by encouraging sperm quality and quantity.

 6. Eye Health

 Zinc is concentrated in the retina of your eyes, and it plays a vital role in bringing vitamin A to the retina in order to produce melanin, a protective pigment in the eyes.
-The amount of zinc declines with age and has been found to be important in preventing age-related macular degeneration (AMD), a major cause of vision loss in older people.
+Since the absorption of zinc typically declines with age, older adults are often encouraged to add a zinc supplement in order to maintain healthy eyes and vision.

 7. Digestive Health

-Zinc also plays a role in the production of digestive enzymes, the compounds in our gut that break down our food.
-Zinc deficiency can impair your ability to digest and absorb enough nutrients.
+Zinc also plays a role in the production of digestive enzymes, the compounds in our gut that break down our food and allow our bodies to access the essential nutrients we consume.

 8. Thyroid Health